ria8651/bevy-voxel-engine/src/LAYOUT.md

 other────────╯
 ```

 If the automata flag is set then the rest of the data byte is automata data.
 If the portal flag is set then the material becomes a portal id.
-If the animation flag or portal flag is set the voxel will be destroyed at the beginning of the next frame.
-If the collision flag is set the voxel will be used for collision
+If the animation flag is set the voxel will be destroyed at the beginning of the next frame.
+If the collision flag is set the voxel will be used for collision detection.